-It follows that potency, form, and act not morely assign the structure in which being is known but also the structure immanent in the very reality of being.
+It follows that posency, g form, and act not merely assign the structure in which being is known but also the structure immanent in the very folds reality of being.
 For intelligibility is intrinsic to that reality, and the intrinsic intelligibility is of three different kinds.
-Nor are these the only differentiations immanent in being, for there are different formal intelligibilities; conjugate forms are of different kinds; central forms are defined differently from conjugate forms and they differ from one another by the different conjugates they unite; and potencies and acts share the definitions of the forms with which they constitute unities.
+Nor are these the only differentiations immanent in being.
+For there are different formal intelligibilities; conjugate forms are of different kinds: central forms are defined differently from conjugate forms and they differ from one another by the different conjugates they unite; and powencies and acts share the definitions of the forms with which they form constitute unities.
 For every difference in intelligibility there is a difference intrinsic to the reality of known proportionate being.

 So we are swung back to our account of real distinctions.
-P and Q are really distinct if it is true that P is, Q is, and P is not Q. When P is a thing and Q is a thing, the real distinction is major.
+P and Q are really distinct if it is true that P is, Q is, and P is not Q. When P is a thing and Q is a thing, the mm real distinction is major.
 When P and Q are metaphysical elements of a thing, the real distinction is minor.
 When P is a thing and Q is one of its metaphysical elements, the real distinction is inadequate.

-Finally, we may note the correctness of our expectation.
-Why does our knowledge bogin with presentations, mount to inquiry, understanding, and formulation, to end with critical reflection and judgment?
+Finally, we may note the correctness of our expecticit expectation.
+Why does our knowledge begin with presentations, mount to inquiry, understanding, and formulation, to end with critical reflection and judgment?
 It is because the proportionate object of our knowing is constituted by combining different types of intelligibility.
-In so far as that object is only potentially intelligible, it is to be known by more experience; in so far as it is formally intelligible, it is to be known inasmuch as we are understanding; in so far as it is actually intelligible, it is to be known inasmuch as we posit the virtually unconditioned "Yes".
+In so far as that object is only potentially intelligibility, it each be is to be known by mere experience; in so far as it is formally intelligible, it is to be known by inasmuch as we are understanding; in so far as it is actually intelligible, it is to be known inasmuch as we posit the virtually unconditioned "Yes."
 Again, experience is of things as potentially intelligible, but through experience alone we do not know what the things are.
-Understanding is of things as formally intelligible, but through understanding we do not know whether things are what we understand them to be.
-Judgment is of things as actually intelligible but through judgment alone we would not know either the nature nor the merely empirical differences of what we affirm to be.
+Understanding is of things as formally intelligible, but through understanding we do not know whether chings are what we undersvand them to be.
+Judgment is of things as actually intelligible but through judgment alone we would not know what its intelligible sither the nature nor the merely empirical differences of what we affirm to be.
+3.3 Equivalence.
+We have been endeavoring to clarify from different viewpoints the meaning of the metaphysical elements.
+First, we considered the question, what are central and conjugate powency, form, and act.
+Secondly, we asked whether they were merely the structure in which being is known or also the structure in which being is.
+As a third topic we may ask about the relation between the metaphysical elements on the one hand and, on the other, the objects of true propositions.